remy/remysharp.com/public/blog/offline-listings.md

 When I took my first stab at an implementation I used IndexedDB (along with Jake Archibald's [idb keyval script](https://github.com/jakearchibald/idb-keyval/)).
 Then each page you visit needs to include the metadata about the post, which was adding a little more complexity to the problem.

-Until, I realised I didn't need to store anything.
-HTML as an API.
+Until, I realised I didn't need to store anything. **HTML is the API.**

 Instead of capturing metadata, my posts, themselves in the markup, includes all the metadata about the post.
 So here's the logic without any additional store: